A summary of program requirements is provided below.

 - German 5062 Apprenticeship in the Teaching of Literature and Culture II (1 unit)

 In addition, students are required to take one additional course in German literature prior to 1700.
+This requirement must be completed in residence at Washington University.

 Foreign Language Requirement